athrael-soju/dot/README.md

 ## 🎨 Agent Personality

-Eva is designed to be:
+Plucky is designed to be:
 - **Warm & Authentic** - Genuinely caring, not artificially cheerful
 - **Curious** - Shows real interest in your thoughts and experiences
 - **Insightful** - Offers fresh perspectives when helpful